digdir/dialogporten/README.md

 ```

 ## DB development
 This project uses Entity Framework core to manage DB migrations.
-DB development can ether be done through Visual Studios Package Manager Console (PMC), or through the CLI.
+DB development can either be done through Visual Studios Package Manager Console (PMC) or through the CLI.

 ### DB development through PMC
-Set Digdir.Domain.Dialogporten.Infrastructure as startup project in Visual Studios solution explorer, and as default project in PMC.
+Set Digdir.Domain.Dialogporten.Infrastructure as the startup project in Visual Studio's solution explorer, and as the default project in PMC.
 You are now ready to use [EF core tools through PMC](https://learn.microsoft.com/en-us/ef/core/cli/powershell).
 Run the following command for more information:
 ```powershell
 Get-Help about_EntityFrameworkCore
 ```